faune/homebridge-grohe-sense/README.md

 14. Played around using TypeScript.
 Do I like it?
 Its growing - still wish it was Python, because I have trouble expressing everything I want
 15. Found more help on Ondus API from <https://github.com/gkreitz/homeassistant-grohe_sense> - cool shit and written in a proper language :-)
 16. Managed to piece together something bridging the example plugin framework with my superagent code from 10 worthy of showing the world
+17. Had lots of fun learning new shit
-17. Currently waiting for contributions or law suite from Grohe :-)
+18. Currently waiting for contributions or law suite from Grohe